SmokeyDev/CleverPet/README.md

     Drop "CleverPet" folder inside your AddOns directory.

 # License:
-    You have to rights to republish this AddOn as your own.
+    You have no rights to republish this AddOn as your own.
     You can edit it as you like it.
     If you want to republish it, contact me first.